An interpolation of metrics and spaces of metrics: Transmissible properties

 \subsection{Rich pseudo-cones}

 Let $(X, d)$ be a metric space.
-Let $\{A_i\}_{i\in \nn}$ be a sequence of subsets of $X$, and let $\{u_{i}\}_{i\in \nn}$ be a sequence in $(0, \infty)$.
-We say that a metric space $(P, d_P)$ is a \emph{pseudo-cone of $X$} approximated by $(\{A_i\}_{i\in \nn}, \{u_i\}_{i\in \nn})$ if
+Let $\{A_{i}\}_{i\in \nn}$ be a sequence of subsets of $X$, and let $\{u_{i}\}_{i\in \nn}$ be a sequence in $(0, \infty)$.
+We say that a metric space $(P, d_{P})$ is a \emph{pseudo-cone of $X$} approximated by $(\{A_{i}\}_{i\in \nn}, \{u_{i}\}_{i\in \nn})$ if

-(see \cite{Ishiki}), where $\mathcal{GH}$ is the Gromov--Hausdorff distance (see \cite{BBI}).
+(see \cite{MR4173165}), where $\mathcal{GH}$ is the Gromov--Hausdorff distance (see \cite{MR1835418}).
 For a metric space $(X, d)$, we denote by $\pc(X, d)$ the class of all pseudo-cones of $(X, d)$.
-Let $\mathscr{F}$ be the class of all finite metric spaces on which all distances are in rational numbers.
+Let $\mathscr{F}$ be the class of all finite metric spaces whose distances are rational numbers.
 We denote by $\mathscr{G}$ the quotient class of $\mathscr{F}$ divided by the isometric equivalence.
 Note that $\mathscr{G}$ is countable.

-We say that a metric space $(X, d)$ \emph{has rich pseudo-cones} if $\mathscr{F}$ is contained in $\pc(X, d)$. \begin{prop} The rich pseudo-cones property on metric spaces is an anti-transmissible property with a singular transmissible parameter. \end{prop} \begin{proof} Let $\{(F_n, d_n)\}_{n\in \nn}$ be a complete representation system of $\mathscr{G}$.
-Let $F_n=\{f_{n, l}\}_{l=1}^{\card(F_i)}$.
-Define a function $R: \nn^2\to \rr$ by
+We say that a metric space $(X, d)$ \emph{has rich pseudo-cones} if $\mathscr{F}$ is contained in $\pc(X, d)$. \begin{prop} The rich pseudo-cones property on metric spaces is an anti-transmissible property with a singular transmissible parameter. \end{prop} \begin{proof} Let $\{(L_{n}, d_{n})\}_{n\in \nn}$ be a complete representation system of $\mathscr{G}$.
+Let $L_{n}=\{f_{n, l}\}_{l=1}^{\card(F_{i})}$.
+Define a function $F_{R}\colon \nn^2\to \mathcal{F}(\rr)$ by

-and define a map $G_R: \nn^{2}\to \mathcal{P}^*(\nn)$ by $G_R(n, m)=\{\card(F_n)\}$.
+and define a map $G_{R}\colon \nn^{2}\to \mathcal{P}^{*}(\nn)$ by $G_{R}(n, m)=\{\card(L_{n})\}$.

-For each $k=(n, m)\in \nn^2$, for each metrizable space $X$, for each $\{a_i\}_{i=1}^M\in \seq(G_R(k), X)$, and for all $i, j\in \{1, \dots, M\}$ we define a function $r_{i, j}^k(\{a_i\}_{i=1}^{M}): (0, \infty)\times \met(X)\to \rr$ by
+For each $k=(n, m)\in \nn^{2}$, for each metrizable space $X$, for each $\{a_{i}\}_{i=1}^{M}\in \seq(G_{R}(k), X)$, and for all $i, j\in \{1, \dots, M\}$ we define a function $r_{i, j}^{k}(\{a_i\}_{i=1}^{M}) \colon (0, \infty)\times \met{X}\to \rr$ by

-if $i, j\in \{1, \dots, M\}$; otherwise, we define $r_{i, j}^k(\{a_i\}_{i=1}^M)(z, d)=0$.
+if $i, j\in \{1, \dots, M\}$; otherwise, we define $r_{i, j}^{k}(\{a_i\}_{i=1}^{M})(z, d)=0$.
 By Lemma \ref{lem:dcon}, the map $r_{i, j}^k(\{a_i\}_{i=1}^{M})$ is continuous.

-Define a map $\phi_R^{k, X}: \seq(G(k), X)\times(0, \infty)\times \met(X)\to \rr$ by
+Define a map $\phi_{R}^{k, X}\colon \seq(G(k), X)\times(0, \infty)\times \met{X}\to \rr$ by